Toxic Politics with Brian O’Sullivan

 The premise of the story doesn’t take very long to unfold as we are introduced to Frankie Waters whose dying uncle makes a fateful request: to investigate a crime which took place many years ago.
 With the help of the talented Evie, Frankie digs deeper and deeper into a plot which looks more and more like a conspiracy with every further step he takes.
 It doesn’t take long for the duo to begin suspecting a menace from the far-right seeking to gain power while remaining in the shadows.
 Now, someone has a powerful incriminating material on the president himself, and they are prepared to take full control.
 With very few people they can trust, Frank and Evie forge onwards against an enemy with seemingly limitless power and resources, with the future and possibly survival of the country being at stake.
 While the odds certainly aren’t in our heroes’ favour, there exists no system out there without its own set of flaws to exploit.

-Before we delve deeper into the book I would just like to make a disclaimer that it does have a few editing errors here and there, spelling mistakes which made it past the screening process.
+Before we delve deeper into The Puppeteer I would just like to make a disclaimer that it does have a few editing errors here and there, spelling mistakes which made it past the screening process.
 The novel isn’t riddled with them by any means, and I simply want to point out I never felt them actually affect the quality of the book itself and what it has to offer.

 There’s no real point in mincing words, while this is indeed a fictional novel it is primarily a criticism and parody of United States politics, and while it never outright admits so, it doesn’t exactly make any efforts to hide it.
 Simply examining the cover, which features a marionette reminiscent of the current American president, is already a decent indicator of what’s in store for us.
 Now, I feel I should warn you that Brian O’Sullivan has an intense hatred for anything related to Donald Trump, so you can fill in the blanks yourself on how he would portray the man and his administration.
 To his credit I never found he objectively went overboard or into childish territory; it always simply felt like a person expressing their strong opinion.